silverstripe/silverstripe-translatable/docs/en/index.md

 translated - all custom properties will automatically be fetched from their translated record on the database.
 This means you don't have to explicitly mark any custom properties as being translatable.

-The `[api:Translatable]` decorator applies only to the getCMSFields() method on DataObject or SiteTree, not to any fields added in overloaded getCMSFields() implementations.
+The `[api:Translatable]` decorator applies only to the getCMSFields() method on DataObject or SiteTree and the getSettingsFields() on SiteTree, not to any fields added in overloaded getCMSFields() implementations.
 See Translatable->updateCMSFields() for details.
 By default, custom fields in the CMS won't show an original readonly value on a translated record, although they will save correctly.
-You can attach this behaviour to custom fields by using Translatable_Transformation as shown below.
+You can attach this behaviour to custom fields by calling a helper function from your getCMSFields() and getSettingsFields() functions.

 	:::php
 	class Page extends SiteTree {